 Wherever you watch, you are met with the Apple TV app, which ultimately intends to become the sole place you go to in order to watch television or films, whether they're from Apple or not.

 Most other streaming services are included in the Apple TV app, with the notable exception of Netflix.
 External services include dozens of cable provided channels that need a cable service sign-in to work, Hulu, Amazon Prime, and several other third party providers.
 When dealing with content from external services, it is listed in the Apple TV app and shown in the Up Next section but opens in the parent app outside of the Apple TV app.

 All content purchased via iTunes is listed within the TV app as well.

 Apple TV Channels provide you with the ability to subscribe to content providers from directly within the app, and share this subscription across a family sharing plan.
-HBO, Starz, and multiple other services are available this way, and greatly simplify the way you subscribe and manage these accounts.
+HBO, Starz, and multiple other services are available this way, simplifying the way you subscribe and manage these accounts.
 Content from Channels can be downloaded for offline viewing.

 Apple TV+ Pricing

 From launch, Apple has offered a year's free Apple TV+ service to anyone buying a new iPhone or other devices.
-This promotion will not last forever though, and will likely not be present for the 2020 iPhone launch.
+This promotion is for a limited time only, though we don't yet know how long it will last.

 Similarly, there is a bundle offer where people on the Apple Music Student Plan will receive Apple TV+ for free.